 Lucky are all Angelenos that we have access to so many beaches here in LA.

-It’s free year round.
-Besides swimming in the water during the summer, there’s festivals, summer concerts, a bike/stroller lane, you name it.
+It’s free year-round.
+Besides swimming in the water during the summer, there are festivals, summer concerts, a bike/stroller lane, you name it.

-We visited Redondo Beach Pier recently for a stroll before the sun set.
+We visited Redondo Beach Pier recently for a stroll before the sunset.
 The kids enjoyed the pinwheels, listening to the free summer concert at the pier and ending the night with a seafood dinner with their cousins.
-We obviously forgot to take a group picture as everyone got pre-occupied with the sumptous meal.
+We obviously forgot to take a group picture as everyone got pre-occupied with the sumptuous meal.

 You can get the Viaro Travel System at ChiccoShop.com and Babies “R” Us for a suggested retail price of $349.99.
 The stand-alone stroller can be purchased for $199.99.

 One lucky reader will win: 1 Chicco Viaro Travel System